substain/TalkieTalkie/addons/talkietalkie/README.md

 4) Optional: Edit the exported properties in the Presentation & UI nodes and/or update the input actions according to your preferences

 ## Keybindings
-*These are the default keybindings that are added when the plugin is activated.
-These can be configured via Godot's input action map*
+*These are the default keybindings that are added when the plugin is activated and can be configured via Godot's input action map.*

 * **Continue Slide** (`tt_continue`) - Right Arrow Key / Down Arrow Key / Space / Left Click
 * **Previous Slide** (`tt_back`) - Left Arrow Key / Up Arrow Key / Page Up / Mouse Wheel Up